Organic Blewit Mushroom Sawdust Spawn

 Remove it from the shipping box as soon as possible.
 Then, unfold the top of the bag, making room for air space.
 It's also important to check and confirm that the filter patch is not obstructed.
 This will help the organism breathe and continue to thrive!

-Click here to download our pamphlet on outdoor bed cultivation using sawdust spawn.
-Be sure to use clean, untreated products when making outdoor beds.
+Click here to download our pamphlet on outdoor mushroom cultivation using sawdust spawn.
+Be sure to use clean, untreated products when growing mushrooms outdoors.

 Depending on your conditions, blewit mycelium may be ready to fruit in 6-12 months.
 The ideal temperature range for this stage is between 40-70 degrees, and blewits need dips into below-freezing temperatures to cue mushroom formation.
 Often, this naturally happens in the fall after a full season of growing.